How do I get started?

 Be sure to get to the stop five minutes early.
 When the bus approaches, signal for it to stop.
 Always check the sign above the windshield for the route number to make sure it’s yours.
 The sign also will flash some of the major streets and destinations on the route.
 If the bus is the one you want, just hop on.

-Note: You can use a SuperSaver 31-Day Pass on a train as long as it has been activated on a bus, but SuperSaver Stored Value Cards cannot be used on trains (bus drivers no longer issue rail-only transfers).
-If your trip begins on a bus and you transfer to light rail, get a Go-To Card for an easier way to pay your fare.
-A transfer is built into your Go-To Card.
+Note: You can use a SuperSaver 31-Day Pass on a train as long as it has been activated on a bus.
+However, you cannot use a SuperSaver Stored Value Card if you transfer from bus to light rail.
+Get a Go-To Card for an easier way to pay your fare.

 On most buses, you pay when you get on.
-However, on many express buses leaving downtown or the University of Minnesota during afternoon rush hours, you pay as you leave.
+However, on many express buses leaving downtown during afternoon rush hours, you pay as you leave.

-Pass / Go-To Card Options
+Pass / Go-To Card options

-How Do I Transfer?
+How do I transfer?

 On some trips, you may have to take more than one bus or train to get where you're going.
 If you pay in cash, ask the bus driver for a transfer.
 It’s free and good for unlimited rides for up to 2½ hours.

 If you pay with a Go-To Card, Metropass, College Pass or Student Pass, you can transfer to any bus or to light rail for 2½ hours.
 Your transfer is built into the card – just make sure to touch your card to the reader on the bus as you board or to the card reader on the station platform before boarding METRO lines.